How do we stop rape? By beginning the conversation with our sons.

 But as the mother of a son, I never want him to be that boy pulling that girl’s pants because they guys thought it was funny.

-I never want him to be the guy that has sex with a girl who is so drunk that she can’t remember the next morning.
+I never want him to be the guy who is intimate with a girl who is so drunk that she can’t remember the next morning.

-I never want him to use sex to overpower.
+I never want him to use intimacy to overpower.

 So, where do we start?
 We start by acknowledging that these coffee houses, frat houses, locker rooms, and softball field conversations aren’t just boys being boys.
-They are a lesson in the intertwining of sex and power, and a lesson in how easily women can lose their humanity in a crowd of men.
+They are a lesson in how they abuse power and a lesson in how easily women can lose their humanity in a crowd of men.